Our Whale Shark Adventure on the Ningaloo Reef

-From there we’d go out onto the reef and hopefully be able to swim with the Whale Sharks.
+From there we’d go out onto the inner reef to snorkel, and then onto the outer reef, where hopefully we’d be able to swim with the Whale Sharks.

-We drove out to the Ningaloo Lighthouse caravan park and found our spot.
+We drove from Exmouth out to the Ningaloo Lighthouse caravan park and found our spot.

-Later in the day we drove down the coast to some lovely beaches where we could actually swim out on the reef and see lots of beautiful fish swimming around us.
+Later that day we drove down the coast to some lovely beaches, where we could actually swim out onto the reef, and see lots of beautiful fish swimming around us.